go-iiif/go-iiif/README.md

 ### Amazon ECS

-I still find ECS to be a world of [poorly-to-weirdly documented](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/) strangeness.
-Remy Dewolf's
+I still find ECS to be a world of [poorly-to-weirdly documented](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/) strangeness .Remy Dewolf's
 [AWS Fargate: First hands-on experience and review](https://medium.com/@remy.dewolf/aws-fargate-first-hands-on-experience-and-review-1b52fca2148e) is a pretty good introduction.

 I have gotten IIIF-related things to work in ECS but it's always a bit nerve-wracking and I haven't completely internalized the steps in order to repeat them to someone else.
 What follows should be considered a "current best-attempt".